Exodus after borders open: Officials estimate 50,000 Kiwis will leave next year

 "Labour's chickens have come home to roost.
 By locking the economy down and borrowing $50 billion they have left us with a mountain of debt and rising prices.
 Kiwis are finding it difficult to make ends meet and are heading offshore for a better chance of getting ahead in life.

-""Rents are up, mortgage rates are on the rise, the cost of food is up, petrol is up, but wages aren't keeping up.
+"Rents are up, mortgage rates are on the rise, the cost of food is up, petrol is up, but wages aren't keeping up.
 What is Labour doing to make this a more attractive country for young New Zealanders?"

+In Parliament, Prime Minister Jacinda Ardern said it had always been the case that a lot of New Zealanders left and returned in any year – and forecasts were for a net migration increase over the next few years.

+Immigration Minister Kris Faafoi said New Zealanders had always been keen to travel overseas, but the opening of the borders now meant more could also come home easily.

 The departure of 50,000 people would be about the same numbers as before Covid-19 – about 40,000 left each year between 2015 and 2019.
 At its peak in 2012, 70,000 left.
 Of those, up to 60 per cent were believed to be young people heading off on their OE.